 There is a heightened risk of terrorist activities against British nationals and UK interests motivated by the conflict in Iraq and Syria.
 It always pays to be vigilant, pay attention to security announcements and threats.
 Exercise caution while in public spaces, near crowds and near public buildings or embassies.

-BUT for the most part, and for the majority of visitors, Kyrgyzstan is a breathtakingly beautiful destination and a gateway to explore the rest of Central Asia.
+For the most part, and for the majority of visitors, Kyrgyzstan is a breathtakingly beautiful destination and a gateway to explore the rest of Central Asia.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.